amirouche/ouverture.py/README.md

 ## Not About Blockchain

-**Important clarification**: Ouverture is **not related to Bitcoin, blockchain, or cryptocurrency** in any way.
+**Important clarification**: Mobius is **not related to Bitcoin, blockchain, or cryptocurrency** in any way.
 Yes, we use content-addressed storage and hashing.
 No, this is not a blockchain project.

 The vision is about **multilingual programming and code reuse**, not distributed ledgers or tokens.
 Content-addressed storage existed long before blockchain (see: Git, which we use daily).
 The value proposition is:
 - Enabling programmers to think in their native languages